 She's now working in Los Angeles.

-The Maryland native keeps her life relatively private, along with her Instagram account (opens in new tab).
-Per Newsweek (opens in new tab), Davis now lives in Los Angeles and is pursuing her dream of being a director, having recently finished her first TV script.
+The Maryland native keeps her life relatively private, along with her Instagram account.
+Per Newsweek, Davis now lives in Los Angeles and is pursuing her dream of being a director, having recently finished her first TV script.
 Davis also told Okayplayer that people have been reaching out and asking to see her work after finding out about her story.

 "I got over the nervous part of people not liking it and I am ready to show the world.
 Hopefully this summer I can come up with a decision on who I would like to house my film or my script, and we could get started filming," she told the outlet.